-Rainbow Knock Out measures about 3 to 4 feet tall when mature, with a similar width.
+'Rainbow' Knock Out measures about 3 to 4 feet tall when mature, with a similar width.
 It can get bigger than that in some regions and/or under the right growing conditions, however.
 To manage its size, prune it in spring and/or in early summer.
-Where should you make your pruning cut?
-Make it down to a leaf or to a bud that is pointing away from the center of the plant, to keep the shrub's branching pattern airy, rather than having too much in the middle.
-For the same reason, prune off branches that are rubbing against each other during your spring or early-summer pruning.
-Feel free to prune off dead branches at any time.
+Make a cut down to a leaf or to a bud that is pointing away from the center of the plant, to keep the shrub's branching pattern airy, rather than having too much in the middle.
+Prune off branches that are rubbing against each other during your spring or early-summer pruning and prune off dead branches at any time.

 06 of 07

 If 'Rainbow' doesn't excite you, try another bush in this series of repeat bloomers: the 'Blushing' Knock Out rose.
 This kind bears fragrant, semi-double, pink flowers.
 It becomes 3 to 4 feet tall and 3 to 4 feet wide.
 As with 'Rainbow', no deadheading is required.

 In addition to basic spring pruning done every year to maintain size, you should perform a rejuvenation pruning on Knock Out roses every other year in late winter.
-All you need to do is prune out a third of the oldest branches.
-Doing so will channel energy into creating healthy new branches.
+Prune out a third of the oldest branches to channel energy into creating healthy new branches.
 As blooming pauses on a Knock Out rose bush during the course of the growing season, feed with a balanced rose fertilizer.

 07 of 07